anna-ssg/anna/content/about.md

 ---

 ## About Me
-please tell me it works?ig it does now
 I'm a sdadsads science freshman at PES University, Bangalore.NAAA hmm HMMM DOES IT WORK?
 I love exploring and building projects.
 Take a look at what I've [built](/pages/projects/) (or my [Github](https://github.com/anirudhsudhir)).